 The collective shares information among community members to help produce better quality coffee, and sells those coffees in individual and group lots.
 The Monserrate association does not have a centralized mill structure, so each producer operates their own micro-mill and this makes each coffee that comes from the association unique.

-The Casso’s milling method is a common one; once mechanically de-pulped, the coffee sits dry in tanks to ferment.
+The Casso’s mill their coffee utilizing the Washed method; once mechanically de-pulped, the coffee sits dry in tanks to ferment.
 It is then washed and moved to raised beds inside covered solar dryers.
-He grows the Castillo and Caturra varieties on his farm.
-Quality has been a controversial topic with the Castillo variety, so Casso separates his Caturra lot, and receives a higher premium for it.
+They grow the Castillo and Caturra varieties on their farm.
 This stellar lot was a winner in Monserrate's micro lot competition in years past.
 We are proud to offer the entire lot.
 Look for notes of sweet dried fruits, silky body, and smooth finish.